Minuscule 565

-Minuscule 565 (in the Gregory-Aland numbering), ε 93 (Soden), also known as the Empress Theodora's Codex, is a Greek minuscule manuscript of the New Testament, written on purple parchment, dated palaeographically to the 9th century.
-It was labelled by Scrivener as 473.
+Minuscule 565, also known as the Empress Theodora's Codex, is a Greek minuscule manuscript of the New Testament, written on purple parchment.
+It is designated by the siglum 565 in the Gregory-Aland numbering of New Testament manuscripts, and ε 93 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 9th century.
+It was labelled by Biblical scholar Frederick H. A. Scrivener as 473.

-The manuscript is lacunose.
+The manuscript has several gaps.
 It has marginalia.